opensearch-project/documentation-website/_opensearch/supported-field-types/join.md

 }
 ```

-You can see in the response whether a document is a parent or a child:
+The response indicates whether a document is a parent or a child:

 ```json
 {